ghassani/iphone4-diag/README.md

 iPhone 4 CDMA DIAG Attempt
 -----------------------------

-This is incomplete and not working.
+This is incomplete, no longer worked on, and not fully 100% working, mostly just a prototype/basics of how it can be done based upon reversing of existing solutions.

-This is an attempt to be able to provision a CDMA iPhone 4 by using a dylib injection with the CommCenter to hijack the baseband file discriptor and making a TCP server to use with a client software
+This is an attempt to be able to provision a CDMA iPhone 4 by using a dylib injection with the CommCenter to hijack the baseband file descriptor and making a TCP server to use with a client software

 This is how all current paid solutions that I am aware of accomplish provisioning the phone.